luwae/turing/notes/lang-design.md

 | f     | 0..=9   | R          | f                  |
 | f     | S       | Px, R      | f                  |

-Note that this presupposes a notion of ordered symbols, which doesn't exist in general.
-However, we work with bytes/ASCII symbols as $S$, which are ordered.
+Note that this presupposes a notion of sequential symbols, which doesn't exist in general.
+However, we work with bytes/ASCII symbols as $S$, which are sequential.

 #### Refining Selectors
 By now we can specify selectors as a set of single symbols or ranges, or catch-all $S$.
 We can extend this by thinking about unions, intersections, and complements.